arafatm/arafatm.github.io/_articles/agile/shape-up.md

 the call to say what we have is good enough and move on?

 It helps to shift the point of comparison.
-Instead of comparing up against the ideal, compare down to **baseline**—the current reality for customers.
+Instead of comparing up against the ideal, compare down to **baseline** - the current reality for customers.
 How do customers solve this problem today, without this feature?
 What’s the frustrating workaround that this feature eliminates?
 How much longer should customers put up with something that doesn’t work or wait for a solution